The Medusa Touch by Peter Van Greenaway. Gollancz 01702, 1973 (h/c). Cover by Colin Hay

 So who was Peter Van Greenaway?
 At this time I have no idea... a mystery that has me mystified.
 Unusual for such a high profile author.

-From an anonymous comment below and a little further digging, we learn that Peter Greenaway was the son of Arthur T. G. Greenaway and his wife Florence M. (nee Hyde) who were married in West Ham in 1926; an older brother, Arthur L. Greenway, was born in 1927.
-There is still no sign of a birth record but even official records are prone to errors.
-I think this one can be classed as "solved" thanks to our anonymous contributor.
+From an anonymous comment below and a little further digging, we learn that Peter Greenaway was the son of Arthur Thomas G. Greenaway (1902-1972) and his wife Florence M. (nee Hyde) who were married in West Ham in 1926; their son, Arthur L. Greenway, was born in 1927.
+If you recall that 'Peter' was the only son, I think this one can be classed as "solved" thanks to our anonymous contributors.